Mayor Scott Singer

 Mayor Singer's current service roles include:

-- President-Elect and Board of Directors, Florida League of Mayors
+- President, Florida League of Mayors

 - Palm Beach County School District Advisory Boundary Committee

 - Palm Beach County Independent School Surtax Oversight Committee

 Scott has received three Home Rule Hero awards from the Florida League of Cities for his advocacy for Boca Raton residents’ ability to make decisions on local issues.

 In addition to his public service and roles on boards of several non-profit organizations, Mayor Singer’s community involvement has included:

 - Presenter, Mayors’ Institute on City Design Conference